sh1dow3r/layer0/_posts/2020-11-22-Securing_HomeLab_Access.md

 `root$ git clone https://github.com/sh1dow3r/Traefik_CF`  <br />
 `root$ cd Trafik_CF`
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
-In this directory you will need to apply two task  <br />
+Inside the repo you will need to apply two task  <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 1- Generate a certificate for Traefik microserviec and place it in certs directory, which can be easily done with this command  <br />
 `mkdir -p certs; openssl req -x509 -newkey rsa:4096 -nodes -out certs/cert.crt -keyout certs/cert.key -days 365`  <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 2- Add you API_KEY and email from your cloudflare account.
 This information can be found in your Cloudflare dashboard [Cloudflare dashboard]( https://dash.cloudflare.com/)  <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 As you can see, <br />